 When this tech device with motion pictures and sounds stands before them, they know class is going to be great.
 Here are some ideas for teachers to incorporate technology into their lesson plans that cater to the four learning styles.

 The visual learner likes to work with images.
-They learn well and remember items when they view photographs, illustrations, diagrams, maps, colours, shapes and expressions.
+They learn well and remember items when they view photographs, illustrations, diagrams, maps of different sizes, colours and shapes.

-A visual student presented with a photo camera and an assignment to tell a story about a specific topic using photography can create magic.
-They can use computer software to create a photo story and do graphic designs using image editing programmes.
+A visual student can create magic when presented with a camera and an assignment asking to use photography.
+This student can use computer software to create a photo story and do graphic designs using image editing programmes.
 If a group of visual learners are placed together, the creativity becomes diverse and more interesting.

 Students who like to be in motion when they learn would love a variety of devices to keep them occupied.
 They can use a video camera to create skits, plays, role playing, dances, sports and demonstrations.

-For outdoor scientific research, the can use binoculars, magnifying glasses, photo cameras and tape recorders.
-To make presentations, they can use computers, software for graphic, animation, and movie making to wow their classmates with their artistic talent.
+For outdoor scientific research, they can use binoculars, magnifying glasses, photo cameras and tape recorders.
+To make presentations, they can use computers, software for graphic, animation, and movie making.
+Students can wow their classmates with their artistic talent.
 Also, debates can be made more interesting with buzzers and microphones.